 We also offer the Bachelor of Scientific Studies which was designed for students who do not have a background in Science.
 We do recommend that if you don’t have a Science background, you give serious consideration to including the Bachelor of Scientific Studies as a preference when you submit your application.
-On completion of eight units, students are eligible to graduate with a Diploma in Science and to apply to transfer to one of a range of Science-based Bachelor degrees.

 Can I apply for early entry?